lennonyates/guides/windows-11-setup/windows-11-setup.md

 *How did you know how much RAM and how many CPU cores to select for your machine?*

 Located on the Microsoft site, the same place that we downloaded our ISO from, there is a section called 'Windows 11 device specifications'.
 Here it will tell you the minimum RAM and CPU cores required to run the system.
+I found that this machine requires at least 4GB of RAM, and at least 2 CPU cores, so I selected this for my virtual machine.

 *The windows logo is just displaying after I have run the install, what should I do?*